OctopusDeploy/docs/docs/deployment-examples/certificates/tomcat-certificate-import.md

 ---
-title: Importing Certificates into Tomcat
+title: Import Certificates into Tomcat
 description: Configure Tomcat with a certificate managed by Octopus.
+position: 40
 ---

 With the `Deploy a certificate to Tomcat` step, certificates managed by Octopus can be configured as part of a Tomcat instance to allow HTTPS traffic to be served.